sangwaboi/CNCF-KubeKube-ianvs/README.md

 ## What Makes It Different

 **Actually Works**: Clone this repo, run `ianvs -f locomotion_benchmarking.yaml`, get real results in 5 minutes.
-No simulations, no theoretical frameworks—working code.
+No simulations, no theoretical frameworks, working code.

-**Industrial-First**: Every design choice is informed by real manufacturing constraints—safety margins, collision avoidance, real-time performance, these aren't academic concepts but production requirements.
+**Industrial-First**: Every design choice is informed by real manufacturing constraints, safety margins, collision avoidance, and real-time performance; these aren't academic concepts but production requirements.

 **Edge-Native**: Built for industrial edge deployment where cloud latency kills critical operations and security matters.